 Wampee Stables is a family friendly western horse farm that is owned and operated by Debbie & Richard Parker and their daughter Warner who got her first horse at the age of 4.
 The farm is situated on land located just outside of North Myrtle Beach, SC and is the home to over 35 wonderful horses.
 The farm has been in Debbie's family for over a century.
 Raised on the farm, Debbie has established a relationship with the horses that includes understanding, commitment and respect between her and her horses.
 Everything about this farm and stables has been designed and managed to offer the horses the highest level of comfort.

-Wampee Stables offers trail rides, summer horse camps, birthday parties & riding lessons.
+Wampee Stables offers trail rides year round.
 Our stables offer a riding experience that is not only educational but is also just down right fun.
 Fun for the whole family from young children to grandparents and everyone in between.

 Come ride with us at Wampee Stables and find out why locals and visitor to the North Myrtle Beach, SC area say that Wampee Stables is a "must do" Myrtle Beach, SC area attraction.

 *All riding activities are by appointment only, so please contact us for a reservation in advance.
 Gift Certificates are available at the farm and online at this website.

 A little bit of history.